 3. THE DEMOCRATIC REPUBLIC OF THE CONGO

-This country is located in Central Africa with huge natural resources, despite large scale stealing and misuse of the natural resources and maladministration associated with the Democratic Republic of the Congo rulers on different occasions, the natural resources are yet to be exhausted.
-However greediness, different ethnic conflicts, year in year out without reasonable progress and agreement coupled with external power exploitations and political interference due to their selfishness.
+This country is located in Central Africa with huge natural resources.
+Despite large-scale stealing and misuse of the natural resources and maladministration associated with the Democratic Republic of the Congo rulers on different occasions and their foreign collaborators, the natural resources are yet to be exhausted.
+However greediness, different ethnic conflicts, year in and year out without reasonable progress and agreement coupled with external power exploitations and political interference due to their selfishness.
 All those factors disallowed DRC to know peace.
 The absence of peace is the real reason The Democratic Republic of the Congo will continue to remain in the worst ranking in which they now occupy the 156th position overall globally.
-For the sake of the children and unless they get things right politically and peacefully, progress will be difficult to attain.
+For the sake of their children, and unless they get things right politically and peacefully, progress will be difficult to attain.

 4. THE CENTRAL AFRICAN REPUBLIC

-When you allow religious and ethnic hatred to take a central stage in your country political considerations you will not achieve peace.
-Without peace, The Central African Republic will continue to records negative or worst ranking of 155th position on the global peace index.
+When you allow religious and ethnic hatred to take a central stage in your country’s political considerations you will not achieve peace.
+Without peace, The Central African Republic will continue to record a negative or worst ranking of 155th position on the global peace index.

 We hope the new rulers in Mali will get it right and turn the current worst position of 144th in the global peace Index into positives and move the country to an enviable level globally

-The case of Nigeria worst position is very easy to digest.
+The case of Nigeria’s worst position is very easy to digest.
 Simply put a country called Nigeria realistically is never and will never be a country.
 To cap it all and very unfortunate for the country.
 Nigeria is currently being governed by an amalgamation of a political class that doesn’t believe in the oneness of the country.
 Hence we have a ruling class whether in government or outside the power that is only interested in what they can grab.
 Their trademark is grabbing your own at a slight opportunity.
 Currently, in Nigeria, no serious political opposition but opportunists waiting to have opportunities to milk the country dry as soon as the system permits them.
-They never love the country and will continue to hold it down for their benefits and unfortunately at the expense of the masses.
-Banditry, Terrorism, Book Aram, kidnappings and other violent crimes are their new weapons against the unfortunate masses of the country.
+They never love the country and will continue to hold it down for their benefit and unfortunately at the expense of the masses.
+Banditry, terrorism, book Aram, kidnappings, and other violent crimes are their new weapons against the unfortunate masses of the country.

-As long as a country with huge potential refused to modernise and continue to do things the sluggish and unworkable outdated ways the country will continue to find itself in the worst position of 141st in the global peace Index rankings.
+As long as a country with huge potential refused to modernize and continues to do things the sluggish and unworkable outdated ways the country will continue to find itself in the worst position of 141st in the Global Peace Index rankings.

 That the global peace Index 2021 declares Ethiopia as one of the least peaceful countries in Africa with a low score of 139 global rankings is an attestation to the current horrible political and humanitarian situation in Ethiopia.

-With the recent peaceful change of government from one civilian to another, I believed the current worst position 138th in global ranking will soon change for the better.
+With the recent peaceful change of government from one civilian to another, I believed the current worst position of 138th in the global ranking will soon change for the better.

 Eritrea has never been a peaceful country.
 Always in one conflict or another.
-Recently when Ethiopia that is ravaged with famine and coronavirus pandemic unnecessarily trigger an unnecessary war up North.
-Expected, Eritrea entered the war thereby making the country fight another unnecessary war that may not end in the foreseeable future.
+Recently when Ethiopia which is ravaged by famine and the coronavirus pandemic unnecessarily trigger an unnecessary war up North.
+As expected, Eritrea entered the war thereby making the country fight another unnecessary war that may not end in the foreseeable future.
 By entering the war Eritrea should know better that its leadership is fast-tracking the country into long-term poverty.
-These are the reasons the Global peace Index scored the country worst position of 136th in the global peace Index.
+These are the reasons the Global Peace Index scored the country’s worst position of 136th in the global peace Index.

 10 MOST PEACEFUL AFRICAN COUNTRIES